xy-liao/jp2forge_web/README.md

 A web interface for the JP2Forge JPEG2000 conversion library, providing an easy-to-use system for converting and managing image files in the JPEG2000 format.

+**Important Note**: This application serves primarily as a promotional demonstration for the [JP2Forge script](https://github.com/xy-liao/jp2forge) and its BnF (Bibliothèque nationale de France) compliance capabilities.
+JP2Forge Web doesn't leverage all available arguments and features of the underlying JP2Forge script - it's a case study implementation showcasing selected functionality of the more comprehensive JP2Forge tool.

 ## Features

 - **Interactive Dashboard** with conversion statistics, storage metrics, and job monitoring